 These messages were developed based on information from reputable sources including Colorado’s Early Learning and Development Guidelines, the Center on the Developing Child at Harvard University, ZERO TO THREE, the Frameworks Institute, and the Shared Message Bank from Early Childhood Colorado Partnership.

 Metaphors to Increase Understanding of Brain DevelopmentResearchers have studied the language that is most effective in helping people build a clearer understanding about child development – and also in breaking down unhelpful stereotypes.
 This research takes into account existing values and cultural models that shape our perceptions of child development and early adversity.

 Understanding these metaphors, and using them in our conversations with families, can help deepen parents’ and caregivers’ understanding of their children’s early development, a key protective factor.

 - Brain architecture

 Audience-Focused MessagesThe following messages are crafted to appeal to specific audiences.
 The programs and information public officials are interested in may be very different from what parents and caregivers care about.

 Early Childhood Mental Health Specialists / Consultants

 ECMH Specialists are experts in early childhood development and mental health.
 They work with professionals on-site at the program or another convenient location.
 ECMH Specialists work with providers and parents and caregivers.
-Learn more about the ECMH Specialists program and how it can benefit the children and families in your program, and download the fact sheet (also available in Spanish here).
+Learn more about the ECMH Consultants program and how it can benefit the children and families in your program, and download the fact sheet (also available in Spanish here).